 Kamryn Inman scoring an unearned run on a single by

 Alyssa Rangel, closing the gap to 2-1.
-FDU added another unearned run in the sixth inning as Zoe Milonopoulos scored on a single by Ayden Stone, pushing the lead to 3-1.
+FDU added another unearned run in the sixth inning, pushing the lead to 3-1.
 In the seventh inning, FDU sealed its victory with a final run, concluding the scoring at 4-1.

-Alyssa Rangel pitched 6 innings, allowing 6 hits, 3 runs, and 1 earned run while striking out 6 batters and walking 1.
+Alyssa Rangel pitched six innings, with only one earned run while striking out six batters and walking one.
 Rangel threw 95 pitches, with 63 strikes, and recorded a WHIP of 1.17.
-Rangel posted strong numbers on the plate with a season-high two hits and one RBI.
+Rangel also posted strong numbers on the plate, going 2-for-3.

-Alyssa Hopkins contributed at the plate by drawing one walk and recording one hit, finishing with an OPS of 1.167.
+Madeline Staats contributed at the plate by drawing one walk and recording one hit each.

 With the weekend complete, George Mason will travel to Greenville, S.C., to compete in the Paladin Invitational hosted by Furman from Friday, February 27, through Sunday, March 1.